Dondon Hontiveros: Personal life

 Hontiveros is an evangelical, and has a son named Isaiah with singer and fellow Cebu native Gail Blanco.
 He speaks three languages - his native Cebuano, English and Tagalog.
-He is also a cousin to Philippine Senator Risa Hontiveros and CNN Philippines anchor Pia Hontiveros.
+He is also a cousin to Philippine Senator Risa Hontiveros and broadcast journalist Pia Hontiveros.

 He has also worn the following numbers during his career: the numbers 7 with Cebu Gems and San Miguel, the number 34 which was his first jersey number with Tanduay, and 24 with Air21, and 25 with Alaska Aces.